-The Master of Arts in Theological Studies degree seeks to provide students with a thorough understanding of theology that simultaneously increases knowledge of the faith and incites the humble adoration of the mysteries of divine revelation.
-A student can take this degree in Catholic theology online or on campus.
+The Master of Arts in Theological Studies (MATS) seeks to provide students with a thorough understanding of theology that simultaneously increases knowledge of the faith and incites the humble adoration of the mysteries of divine revelation.
+There are two tracks within the MATS program: an all-course track and a thesis track.
+The MATS program is well-designed for those who wish to engage in further study and/or the art of teaching, either in a school or parish environment.
+A student can take this Masters in Catholic theology online or on campus.

 Program Overview: